liam-clowes/work_edu/README.md

 # 👨‍💻 WORK EXPERIENCE
 #### 📈 DRIVING GROWTH at GoStudent GmbH, 2021  -  2023 | BERLIN, GERMANY
-As the Localisation Lead at GoStudent, I led data-driven initiatives to enhance user experience in 20+ markets.
-By introducing agile workflows and strategic leadership, I optimised processes and unified the brand voice, resulting in increased efficiency and reduced costs.
+As the Localisation Lead at GoStudent, I led data-driven initiatives to enhance user experience in 20+ markets and secure ongoing buy-in of the Product and Marketing roadmaps.
+By introducing relevant tooling, agile workflows and strategic leadership, I optimised processes and unified cross-departmental efforts, resulting in increased efficiency and an improvement of ROI.
 - Developed comprehensive budget-forecasting framework and customised PO system to align with company OKRs and performance metrics, consequently increasing localisation buy-in.
 - Implemented essential tools and workflows, expanded the team and fostered vendor relations during a phase of hyper-growth for the company.